gralexey/t-display-zephyr-sample/README.md

 2. Check that the device tree overlay is correctly applied (`esp32_devkitc_st7789v.overlay`)
 3. Try to lower the baud rate (`--esp-baud-rate`) if there is an issue with flashing
 4. Make sure Zephyr 4.2.99 is properly installed and initialized (`~/zephyrproject/zephyr/zephyr-env.sh`)
-5. Ensure the display backlight is enabled (`backlight` with GPIO 4)
+5. Ensure the display backlight pin is enabled (`backlight` with GPIO 4)

 ---